open-compensation-token-license/license-token-website/wikisrc/nft-digital-art-value.md

 ### What Are NFTs?

 NFTs are unique digital assets created on blockchain networks like Ethereum.
 Unlike cryptocurrencies, NFTs are not interchangeable, making them ideal for representing the uniqueness of digital art and collectibles.
+For a deeper understanding, explore [What Are NFTs](https://www.license-token.com/wiki/what-are-nf-ts).

 ### The Surge in Popularity